Sam Richardson (actor): Career

 Early in his career, Richardson performed at the Second City in Detroit and then in Chicago.
 At Second City, he was known for a wide range of characters, from sight gags to impressions of public figures.

 Following a move to Los Angeles, Richardson appeared in six episodes (including the series finale) of The Office and a season 4 episode of Arrested Development.
 He has also appeared on episodes of Drunk History, New Girl, Teachers, and six episodes of Harder Than It Looks.
 He played Richard Splett on the HBO political comedy series Veep, first appearing in four episodes during season 3 as the handler for Selina Meyer during her Iowa book tour.
 During season 4, Richardson was made a regular cast member of the show, after his character received a job offer in President Meyer's administration as an assistant to the character Jonah.
 He has also appeared in films including We're the Millers, Horrible Bosses 2, Spy, Neighbors 2: Sorority Rising, Mike and Dave Need Wedding Dates, and Ghostbusters.

 In 2015, Comedy Central ordered a pilot for the series Detroiters, created by Richardson and Tim Robinson.
 The show stars Richardson and Robinson, who also co-wrote and co-executive produced the series with others.
 Comedy Central then ordered ten episodes of the series, which began shooting in the Detroit area in 2016.
 According to Detroit Free Press, "In the series, Richardson and Robinson play struggling advertising men in Detroit who make local TV commercials.
 The plot was inspired partly by the classic Detroit ads they grew up watching, including the Mel Farr Superstar and Gordy from ABC Warehouse campaigns."
 Detroiters ran for two seasons before its cancellation by Comedy Central in 2018.

 In 2016, Richardson was nominated for the Best Performance in a Variety or Sketch Comedy Program or Series (Individual or Ensemble) award at the Canadian Screen Awards for his work on The Second City Project.
 He was also nominated for the Outstanding Performance by an Ensemble in a Comedy Series at the 2015, 2016, 2017, and 2018 Screen Actors Guild Awards for his work on Veep, winning the last one.
 In 2018, he began playing Alf in the YouTube Premium series Champaign ILL.
 Since 2019, he has played various characters in the Netflix sketch show I Think You Should Leave with Tim Robinson.

 In 2022, Richardson was in the main cast of the Apple TV+ mystery comedy series The Afterparty.
+That same year he appeared as Gilbert, the owner of the Olde Salem Magic Shoppe, in Hocus Pocus 2, a sequel to the 1993 film, Hocus Pocus.